haliphax/haliphax-dot-dev/README.md

 function.
 In this way, the complexity of the category's setup is abstracted from the main configuration and it makes for less clutter.

-An example: All of your layout templates are under `layouts`, and a single function in `layouts/_config.js` is used by the main Eleventy configuration function to assign each of them an alias.
+> **Example:** All of your layout templates are under `layouts`, and a single
+> function in `layouts/_config.js` is used by the main Eleventy configuration
+> function to assign each of them an alias.
 They are loaded like so:

 ```js
 // .eleventy.js